Laws regarding religious activities in China

-The People's Republic of China is an officially atheist state.
-Article 36 of the Constitution states that Chinese citizens are free to believe in, or not to believe in, religion.
-It also provides that while "normal religious activities" are protected by the state, religious activities must not "disrupt public order, impair the health of citizens or interfere with the educational system of the state" and that religious affairs must not be "subject to any foreign domination."
-Buddhism, Catholicism, Protestantism, Taoism, and Islam in China are organized into five official associations controlled by the United Front Work Department of the Central Committee of the Chinese Communist Party.
+Article 36 of the 1982 Constitution of China states that Chinese citizens are free to believe in, or not to believe in, religion.
+It also provides that while "normal religious activities" are protected by the state, religious activities must not "disrupt public order, impair the health of citizens, or interfere with the educational system of the state" and that religious affairs must not be "subject to any foreign domination."
+Buddhism, Catholicism, Protestantism, Taoism, and Islam in China are organized into five official associations controlled by the United Front Work Department (UFWD) of the Central Committee of the Chinese Communist Party.
+Religious activities are regulated and overseen by the UFWD.

 Background

+The Chinese Communist Party (CCP) is officially atheist and requires its members to be atheists.
+At different points in the history of the People's Republic of China, the CCP has undertaken antireligious campaigns as well as campaigns to promote atheism.

-In China, five religions are officially recognized and organized into national associations under the control of the State Administration for Religious Affairs, a state body that was merged into the United Front Work Department of the Central Committee of the Chinese Communist Party (CCP) in 2018 duringgeneral secretaryship of Xi Jinping.
+Currently, five religions are officially recognized by the state and organized into national associations under the control of the State Administration for Religious Affairs, a state body that was merged into the United Front Work Department of the Central Committee of the CCP in 2018 during the general secretaryship of Xi Jinping.
 The five officially-recognized religions are Buddhism, Catholicism, Taoism, Islam, and Protestantism, organized into five associations: